SanchitBRO/WCAT/README.md

 #   🎇  Wcat 🎇
+• A global command line application using Node.js.
 • It is used to display and perform actions on one or more files inside the terminal.

 ## Commands: